gvwilson/thirdbit/src/fiction/madica/index.md

 Ike nodded vigorously.
 "Yeah!"
 He hesitated.
 "At least, I think so.
 I don't know.
 Maybe.
 I haven't tried yet.
 I was just about to, and then all the alarms went off because somebody was attacking us and nobody was allowed outside in case it was humans.
-It's just like at home---we're not supposed to let the humans know we're here."
+It's just like at home—we're not supposed to let the humans know we're here."

-"That attack---was it about half an hour ago?"
+"That attack—was it about half an hour ago?"
 Madica asked.

 Ike's wings clanked as he shrugged.
 "I guess."